jbakse/major_studio_1/content/week_11/monday.md

 ## Due Wednesday

 For Wednesday, identify a core aspect of your project to prototype and **create** a prototype to test this aspect.
 Bring your prototypes to class on Wednesday.
-We will use class time on wednesday to **test** and **document** your prototypes.
+We will use class time on Wednesday to **test** and **document** your prototypes.